Its-Yayo/Wterm/README.md

 # Wterm
-Wterm is a simple CLI tool to calculate a reversible and irreversible process written in Python.
+Wterm is a simple CLI tool to calculate a reversible and irreversible processes written in Python.
 It's mainly developed for thermodinamics purposes and it's under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) license.

 You must have all these dependencies to run Wterm successfully.